barrierj93/DataAnalysis_Anonymous_Attack_Series/README.md

 # 1. Introduction
 ## Case Scenario.

-A prestigious Cyber Threat Intelligence (CTI) consultancy has requested a Data Analysis report on **attacks attributed to the hacker group Anonymous** between 2012 and 2023.
-This analysis will provide a retrospective view of the group's activities and help identify patterns, techniques, and preferred targets.

-As a data analyst, my task is to delve into this decade of hacking activity, unraveling the complex web of Anonymous's operations.
-I must gather, process, and analyze data from multiple sources, looking for trends, anomalies, and evolutions in their attack methods.
-This report will be crucial for organizations to better understand the threats they face and strengthen their defenses against similar future attacks.

 - **Scope**: The primary goal was to analyze attacks attributed to Anonymous, understanding patterns and implications for improved cyber defense strategies.
 - **Objective**: To identify recurring techniques, targeted entities, and geographical trends, offering actionable insights for cybersecurity practitioners.